-Heroin is a drug with four times the analgesic, or painkiller effect of morphine and several times the addictive potential.
-It comes in either a white or tan powder form or can look like black tar.
+Heroin is a highly addictive drug with four times the analgesic, or painkiller effect of morphine.
+It comes in either a white or brown powder form or can look like black tar.

 Heroin can be injected into a vein, under the skin or into a muscle.
 It is sometimes smoked in a water pipe or mixed in a marijuana joint or regular cigarette.
 Some report inhaling the smoke through a straw, or snorting the powder form through one’s nose.

 Heroin is a fast acting drug.
 Depending on the method of use, the rush, or an intense pleasure lasts for a few minutes but leaves users sluggish, tired, fuzzy-headed and useless for a few hours.
 The effect can usually last 4 to 6 hours.
 Tolerance and addiction to heroin develop quickly.
 Addiction is considered a mental illness because drugs change both the brain’s structure and how it works.
 These brain changes can be long lasting and can lead to the harmful behaviors seen in people who abuse drugs.

 Medical problems associated with heroin use can be any of the following: collapsed veins, brain abscesses, blood clots, Hepatitis C, HIV (acquired through infected needles), respiratory failure, infections of the heart lining and valves.
 Heroin use can lead to crime, addiction, medical problems, overdose and even death.

 *From the National Institute on Drug Abuse

 CLICK HERE to download our “Spotlight” sheet on heroin.